War Pigs (film)

-War Pigs (also released as Saints and Soldiers: War Pigs in the international market), is a 2015 American action war film directed by Ryan Little, from a script co-written by Luke Schuetzle and Adam Emersonand.
+War Pigs (also released as Saints and Soldiers: War Pigs in the international markets), is a 2015 American action war film directed by Ryan Little, from a script co-written by Luke Schuetzle and Adam Emerson.
 It is the fourth installment in the Saints and Soldiers film series, and is a standalone sequel to Saints and Soldiers: The Void.
-The film stars Luke Goss, Dolph Lundgren, Chuck Liddell, and Mickey Rourke.
+The film stars Luke Goss, Dolph Lundgren, Chuck Liddell, Noah Segan, and Mickey Rourke.

 Plot

 Disgraced World War II United States Army Captain Jack Wosick is given the opportunity for redemption when asked to lead a rag-tag unit of misfits known as the War Pigs on a secret mission to go behind enemy lines to gather intelligence on a Nazi developed Super Weapon the V-3, a massive artillery cannon which would give the Nazis an insurmountable advantage against the Allies.
 With the help of Captain Hans Picault, a German anti-Nazi serving with the French Foreign Legion and Colonel A.J.
 Redding, a battle hardened WW1 veteran, Jack must train, lead and earn the respect of his new squad to become a functioning reconnaissance unit.